bernardolorenzini/Avionics/README.md

 # Avionics
 Avionics

-This repository is intented to recreate simulation of functionality of avionics glasscockpit.
+This repository is intented to recreate simulationfunctionality of avionics glasscockpit.
-It's intend just for learning and not to apply in real life Technologies.
+It's intend just for learning and not to apply in real life technologies.